 You can request permission through the Ancillary Activities web application.
 This web application can be found on the staff portal under ‘my apps’ / ‘my appointment’.
 If you have any doubts about whether an activity could be considered an ancillary activity, then you are advised to report it.

 If you intend to set up a spin-off company and/or you want to participate in an existing spin-off company, then you must always report this through the Ancillary Activities web application.
 In order to assess how the spin-off activities relate to your position at the University of Twente, clear agreements need to be made for spin-off activities.
 These agreements vary depending on the spin-off company’s development stage.
 This is why you should always review the explanatory notes before reporting your activities for a spin-off company.

-You will usually be granted permission for ancillary activities that do not aversely affect your job performance and which cannot harm UT interests.
-This permission can be requested for a maximum period of four years.
-If you want to continue the ancillary activities at the end of this year, you are required to request permission again.
-Only if your main position is elsewhere you can report ancillary activities for an indefinite period.
+You will likely receive permission to conduct ancillary activities that do not have an adverse effect on your performance in your position at the University of Twente and that are not detrimental to the university’s interests.
+This permission can be requested for a maximum of four years.
+If you would like to continue these ancillary activities after this time, then you will need to request permission again.
+You can only request permanent permission for ancillary activities if your main appointment is elsewhere.

 Society demands transparency and integrity from organizations in the public domain.
 The University of Twente aims to meet these demands.
 It has been agreed with the Ministry of Education, Culture and Science and the VSNU Association of Universities in the Netherlands that the UT will provide external parties with insight into ancillary activities for which permission has been granted.
 This concerns information about the nature of the ancillary activities and the institution for which this work is being performed.
 All professors should also include their ancillary activities on their profile page.
 Ancillary activities for which permission has been granted are automatically shown on the people pages of the University of Twente and on the overview of ancillary activities of University of Twente professors.